borti4938/n64rgb_pcb/README.md

 First you need to work out the digital video signals as well as reset and controller 1.
 Most of the signals needed has to be taken from video processor output; the RCP-NUS.
 Next to the RCP-NUS is the video encoder, where several types are used during the variety of N64 designs.
 The pinouts are given below.
-Basically we need D0-D6, /DSYNC and /CLK (or VCLK or CLOCK) for the modding board.
+Basically, we need D0-D6, /DSYNC and /CLK (or VCLK or CLOCK) for the modding board.

 ![](./doc/img/rcp_pinout.jpg)
 (RCP-NUS picture by Marshall; Encoder picture by Viletim)